amperity/amperity-docs/amperity_datagrid/source/destination_tiktok_ads.rst

           :class: no-scaled-link
      - **Offline events**

        :ref:`Offline events <destination-tiktok-ads-offline-events>` help your brand track offline conversions from your marketing campaigns.
-Support for |ext_tiktok_ads_offline_events| is part of the TikTok Events API.
+Support for `offline events and parameters <https://business-api.tiktok.com/portal/docs?id=1758053486938113>`__ |ext_link| is part of the TikTok Events API.

        .. tip:: Offline events must have occurred within the previous 28 days.
 The maximum attribution windows for